How to Series - Part 2 - Ceramic Coating Application

-The application process for applying a marine grade ceramic coating is not difficult and easy to do once you work thru a couple of sections and get the hang of it.
+The application process for applying a marine-grade ceramic coating is not difficult and easy to do once you work through a couple of sections and get the hang of it.
 The objective is to remove the coating with ease and without any streaking or what is know as “high spots”.

-Liquid Crystal Armour Coatings are solvent based.
-The formulas contain solvent, actives and solids.
-Based upon the atmospheric conditions, the coating will flash off and react differently.
+Liquid Crystal Armour Coatings are solvent-based.
+The formulas contain solvent, actives, and solids.
+Based on the atmospheric conditions, the coating will flash off and react differently.
 The goal is to leave the coating on for as long as you can but still be able to remove the coating without much effort.
 The temperature and humidity will be the biggest factors in how long you will have before the solvents become difficult to remove.

 Once the coating flashes off and is ready for removal, take two standard microfiber towels and very lightly with the edge of towel #1, level out the material with a horizontal and vertical motion.
 Once a majority of the solvents are removed using towel #1, use towel #2 to buff out the area to a uniform shine.
 By keeping towel #2 clean and changing out towel #1 and #2 frequently, you will catch any high spots, level out the coating and most importantly avoid any streaking.
 Repeat this process on the entire boat or yacht overlapping all areas to ensure complete coverage.

 Apply the second layer of coating within 1 hour.
-Best practice is to marry the two layers together an hour apart.
+The best practice is to marry the two layers together an hour apart.